Formula for Gassy Babies: Choosing the Right Digestive Health Options

 Change Your Bottles

 Is your baby taking in more gas than usual?
 Your bottles could be the culprit.
 Take the time to research and compare different bottles and nipples and how they release gas.
 Some bottles, for example, use gas-release ventilation in the nipple; on the other hand, some bottles come with gas tubing ventilation inserted inside.

-Your list should contain at least three choices; that way you have options if your baby disagrees with one or two selections.
+Your list should contain at least three choices; that way, you have options if your baby disagrees with one or two selections.

 Position Your Baby for Gas Relief

 There are a few positions that help babies release internal gas.
 One position, in particular, is tummy laying.
-Tummy laying is crucial to helping your baby develop their muscle and motor skills, with an added bonus of pushing gas up and out.
+Tummy laying is crucial to helping your baby develop their muscle and motor skills, with the bonus of pushing gas up and out.
 Include more tummy time throughout the day, and you'll have a happier baby.